 Bottom line

-Air India has committed to spending $400 million updating the cabins on its Boeing 787s and 777s.
-The airline will maintain first class on 777s, introduce a new business class on all long haul planes, add premium economy to all long haul planes, and also update the economy product.
+Air India plans to spend hundreds of millions of dollars updating the cabins on its Boeing 787s and 777s.
+The airline will maintain first class on 777s, introduce a new business class on all long haul planes, add premium economy on all long haul planes, and also update the economy product.

 What do you make of Air India’s plans to update its cabins?